Tatum High School val and sal

 Parents’ Names: Aileen and Mark Nail

 What organizations are you involved in?
-(Please list any leadership positions too): Band, Robotics, Cross Country, Baseball, Golf, Tennis, International Club, Art Club, Student Council, UIL Academics: Computer Science (State), Accounting, Current Events, Social Science
+Band, Robotics, Cross Country, Baseball, Golf, Tennis, International Club, Art Club, Student Council, UIL Academics: Computer Science (State), Accounting, Current Events, Social Science

 What are your plans after high school?
 I plan on joining the US Navy to become a Nuclear Propulsion Engineer.